Care at home: what is a carer’s assessment?

 You can do this once you have already begun caring for your loved one, or before you start looking after them.
 The service is available to absolutely everyone, regardless of income, so it’s worth doing to discover the type of help that could be on offer for you and your loved one.

-Where more than one person is taking responsibility for the care of an elderly relative, they are all entitled to a carer’s assessment, and this is not dependent on the number of hours worked or on the sort of care that you are providing, such as companion care or dementia care.
+Where more than one person is taking responsibility for the care of an elderly relative, they are all entitled to a carer’s assessment, and this is not dependent on the number of hours worked or on the sort of care that you are providing, such as private live-in care or dementia care.

 You don’t even have to share a home with your loved one, and your caring duties don’t have to be full-time.
 In fact, many carer’s assessments are requested because the carer is also trying to hold down a full-time job, which is having an impact on their own life.